 #Bottom Line

-Most Hisense TV sound problems come down to a muted remote, a wrong audio output setting, or a bad HDMI connection.
-Start with the basics: check mute, power cycle, and verify your sound output is set to TV Speakers.
-If you’re using a soundbar or receiver, make sure you’re plugged into the ARC or eARC port and that your digital audio format is set correctly (PCM for basic setups, Passthrough for receivers).
-Bluetooth lag can be tamed with audio sync adjustments or a wired fallback.
-When software fixes don’t help and your TV is lagging across the board, a firmware update or factory reset should be your next move before calling Hisense support.
+If you’re using a soundbar or receiver, plug into the ARC or eARC port and set your digital audio format correctly (PCM for basic setups, Passthrough for receivers).
+Bluetooth lag responds to audio sync adjustments or a wired fallback.
+When software fixes don’t help and your TV is lagging across the board, run a firmware update or factory reset before calling Hisense support.

 #FAQ